Death Classification: Line of Duty Death

 A NTSB investigation revealed that the drive system of the tail rotor of the Bell 47G-2A1 helicopter malfunctioned and deprived the pilot of yaw control and directly led to the crash.

-Officer Hayden was waked at Barr Funeral Home located at 6222 North Broadway Avenue and his funeral mass was held at St. Gertrude's Catholic Church located at 1420 West Granville Avenue.
+Officer Hayden was waked at Barr Funeral Home located at 6222 North Broadway Avenue.
+His funeral mass was held at St. Gertrude’s Catholic Church located at 1420 West Granville Avenue.
 He was laid to rest on August 13, 1971 in St. Joseph Cemetery, 3100 North Thatcher Avenue, River Grove, Illinois.
-His grave is located in Grave 2, Lot E1/2 297 299, Block --, Section CC.
+His grave is located in Grave 2, Lot E1/2 297 299, Block –, Section CC.

 Patrolman Irwin Francis Hayden, born May 5, 1919, received his Probationary Appointment to the Chicago Police Department on April 24, 1948.
 He received 27 Complimentary Letters during his career.